 Mid-term applications will be dealt with using the same admissions criteria given above.
 To apply for a place other than the start of Year 7, parents should apply directly to the school on a mid-term application form available the Shropshire Council website www.shropshire.gov.uk/schooladmissions or from school.
-Parents are strongly encouraged to visit the school and meet either The Principal or Assistant Principal (Student Welfare) before applying to the school; this is not part of the application process but it important all parents and students experience the school before applying.
+Parents/carers are strongly encouraged to visit the school and meet either The Headteacher or Assistant Headteacher (Student Welfare) before applying to the school; this is not part of the application process but it important all parents and students experience the school before applying.
 If there is a space in the relevant year group a place will be granted.
-If the application is for a place in an over-subscribed year group then The Principal and Assistant Principal (Student Welfare) will meet to consider whether additional places can be offered above the published admission number.
+If the application is for a place in an over-subscribed year group then the Headteacher and Assistant Headteacher (Student Welfare) will meet to consider whether additional places can be offered above the published admission number.